dthyresson/ai-movie-mashup/README.md

 Use wrangler to populate the database with the data in the `data` folder.

 Note: This is just for initial population in production.
 See the "--remote" flag below.

+Also, if you want to add new movies or presets, see the [Add a New Movie to Production](#add-a-new-movie-to-production) and [Add a New Preset to Production](#add-a-new-preset-to-production) sections below.

 ```bash
 pnpm wrangler d1 execute movie-mashup-db --remote --file=./data/movies.sql